kuomat/STAT-4830-vllm-project/reports/week 9/report_draft4.md

 . . . . . . . . . . . . . . . . . . . .

 ### Current Limitations
+- **Dataset Augmentation**:
+Despite successfully augmenting the dataset, the image acquisition pipeline introduces significant runtime overhead.
+Downloading and converting thousands of images from URLs, even with optimized batching and headers, takes substantial time in Colab.
+Additionally, while we avoid scraping raw HTML pages, some image URL fields are inconsistently formatted, requiring ad hoc parsing logic.
+Storage and memory management also become bottlenecks when working with large quantities of high-resolution images.
+Finally, while our pivot eliminated the need for scraping dynamic pages, we are still constrained by the limited availability of men's clothing datasets with high-quality metadata.

 - **Collaborative Filtering**: Still underperforms for users with zero or near-zero historical ratings.